 Change in CAT tourniquets from 6th to 7th generation

-In October 2015, the 6th generation CAT, with its double-eyelet buckle was discontinued, in favor of the 7th generation CAT which has only a single-eyelet routed buckle.
+In October 2015, the 6th generation Combat Application Tourniquet, or CAT, with its double-eyelet buckle was discontinued, in favor of the 7th generation CAT which has only a single-eyelet routed buckle.
 In 2013, Dr. Kragh published an article citing a 23% rate of CAT tourniquets with the double-eyelet buckle being single-eyelet routed on lower extremity applications for hemorrhage control.
 Although this tourniquet technique is appropriate when self-applying the CAT on an upper extremity, proper lower extremity application required routing the tourniquet band through both holes of the double-eyelet.
 This secured the tourniquet with both friction through the double eyelet and with the Velcro band.

 Dr. Kragh showed on a computerized manikin tourniquet trainer that it was 7 seconds faster to apply the CAT to the manikin’s injured leg if the tourniquet was single routed as opposed to double routed.
 That time savings equaled 51 ml less blood-loss with the single routing, based on the simulated bleeding rate of the manikin.
 (Those were the mean or “average” results.)